worlddevelopment/linkable_operating_system/README.md

 Functions | capabilities
 ---

-Such ineroperability is currently not available in the Virtual Time Machine.
+Such interoperability | collection entity is currently not available in the Virtual Time Machine unless it is converted to a conscious being that detects jobs (not organizes) centrally without commanding by merely maintaining a list of tasks, problems, e.g. empty reservoirs, prognoses and reactions to counteract negative / disadvantageous developments.

-<a href="imulation/templates/walker/capabilities.xml">simulation/templates/walker/capabilities.xml</a>
+<a href="simulation/templates/task_detector/capabilities.part.xml">simulation/templates/task_detector/capabilities.xml</a>

 +
 all those actions inherited from assigned modules and their corresponding attached modules recursively if its command | organization | operation is known (e.g. dig, a capability of the digger).